-On 1 January 2004, Ukrainian civil legislation underwent a fundamental transformation.
-The adoption of new Civil and Commercial Codes signified a new age for the national legal system, as these two legislative acts became the new basis for the development of some of the key legal spheres in Ukraine.
+Four months ago rumors again appeared in the press that S&P was about to upgrade Russia, but in July, nine months after the legislative acts became the new basis for the development of some of the key legal spheres in Ukraine.
 There is a downside to this, however, because any defects in the Codes will be magnified in their importance through the promulgation of subordinate legislation built upon them.
 That is the reason why the Civil and Commercial Codes must be unambiguous, clear and flawless, and consistent with each other.